LeoPereira89817/ScientISST_Tutorial/README.md

 At this point, the ScientISST - Sense development board is now on BOOT mode and is ready to have the sketch uploaded to it.

-5. Upload the sketch to your board by clicking the “Upload” button in the Arduino IDE:
+5. Upload the sketch to your board by clicking the "Upload" button in the Arduino IDE:

 <img src="https://raw.githubusercontent.com/LeoPereira89817/scientisst-sense-arduino-ide-tutorial/main/images/upload.png" width="300" style="display:block; margin:auto"/>